Probing the Critical Point (CritPt) of AI Reasoning: a Frontier Physics Research Benchmark: Abstract

 \section{Abstract}

 While large language models (LLMs) with reasoning capabilities are progressing rapidly on high-school math competitions and coding, can they reason effectively through complex, open-ended challenges found in frontier physics research?
 And crucially, what kinds of reasoning tasks do physicists actually want LLMs to assist with?
 To address these questions, we present the \textbf{\CritPt} (\textit{Complex Research using Integrated Thinking - Physics Test}, pronounced ``critical point''), the first benchmark designed to test LLMs on unpublished, research-level reasoning tasks that broadly covers modern physics research areas, including condensed matter, quantum physics, atomic, molecular \& optical physics, astrophysics, high energy physics, mathematical physics, statistical physics, nuclear physics, nonlinear dynamics, fluid dynamics and biophysics. \CritPt consists of 71 composite research challenges designed to simulate full-scale research projects at the entry level, which are also decomposed to 190 simpler checkpoint tasks for more fine-grained insights.
 All problems are newly created by over 50 active physics researchers based on their own research.
 Every problem is hand-curated to admit a guess-resistant and machine-verifiable answer and is evaluated by an automated grading pipeline heavily customized for advanced physics-specific output formats.
-We find that while current state-of-the-art LLMs show early promise on isolated checkpoints, they remain far from being able to reliably solve full research-scale challenges: the best average accuracy among base models is only 4.0\% , achieved by GPT-5 (high), moderately rising to around 10\% when equipped with coding tools.
+We find that while current state-of-the-art LLMs show early promise on isolated checkpoints, they remain far from being able to reliably solve full research-scale challenges: the best average accuracy among base models is only 5.7\% , achieved by GPT-5 (high), moderately rising to around 10\% when equipped with coding tools.
+We provide a secured public evaluation pipeline and online grading server, enabling independent validation and continual monitoring of frontier model progress.
 Through the realistic yet standardized evaluation offered by \CritPt, we highlight a large disconnect between current model capabilities and realistic physics research demands, offering a foundation to guide the development of scientifically grounded AI tools.